Review the coaching books below or click the buttons for other options

-The following reading List is highly recommended for all candidates on our Coaching Skills and ILM7 training programmes.
+The following reading List is highly recommended for all candidates on our STAR®, Operational Coaching Practitioner (OCP®) Accredited Internal Coach (AIC®) and ILM7 training programmes.

 If you want to purchase any of the books, simply click the book title or image and link straight through to Amazon.

-We strongly recommend that all candidates read the following books:
+We strongly recommend that all learners read the following books:

 Coaching for Performance is the bible of the industry and very much the definitive work that all coaches stand on.